 - The average sale history of liquidated individual ASINs

-For a cheaper price, the liquidators can buy your excess inventory based on the set rates.
+For a lower price, the liquidators can buy your excess inventory based on the set rates.
 Amazon will then deduct additional charges before the seller receives the net recovery value of the liquidated merchandise.

-There are some exceptions to Amazon liquidation:
+There are some exceptions to the Amazon Liquidation Program:

 - Once potential liquidators have found your inventory, they will sell the stock via other eCommerce platforms or stores.
 However, they cannot sell that inventory on the Amazon marketplace.